 Anatomically modern humans (that is, people who look like us) likely arose in Africa between 200,000 and 300,000 years ago.
 This is indicated by the fossil evidence and genetic evidence.
 First, some of the earliest AMH fossils are found in Africa at the sites of Omo and Herto, and more recently at 300,000 years old the site of Jebel Irhoud in Morocco.
 Secondly, genetic anthropologists have looked at DNA from people around the world in order to investigate where early ancestors originated.
 But the geneticists did not focus on nuclear DNA, the DNA we usually talk about that we inherit from our mother and father.
 Rather, they looked at mitochondrial DNA.
 Mitochondrial DNA (mtDNA) resides in the mitochondria of cells.
 Mitochondria help cells to use oxygen and produce energy.
 Cells that require a lot of energy, like muscles cells, have many mitochondria.
 Because there are multiple mitochondria in each cell, there tends to be many more copies of mtDNA than nuclear DNA, making it ideal for studying ancient genetic variation.

 Unlike nuclear DNA with its 3 billion nucleotide bases, mitochondrial DNA has only 16,500 bases, so it is much smaller.
 Like bacterial DNA, mitochondria has a circular chromosome.
 Also, in contrast to nuclear DNA which is derived from the mother and father, mitochondrial DNA is only inherited through the mother.
-So you, whether male or female, have your mother’s mitochondrial DNA.
+So you, whether male or female or non-binary, have your mother’s mitochondrial DNA.
 Another difference is that mitochondrial DNA is not as good as nuclear DNA at checking for mistakes when cells divide.
 For this reason, mitochondrial has 20 times the mutation rate as nuclear DNA.

 Because of these frequent mutations and simple inheritance, we can look at mitochondrial DNA and tease apart ancestry.
 If living people have identical mutations, then it is very likely they are related through their mothers.
 By the same logic, mitochondrial DNA can be used to connect living people to people from the distant past.
 Scientists also use what is called a molecular clock (Alex and Moorjani 2017).
 First, the number of mutations that arise in a single generation are calculated.
 Then, if you compare two people you can estimate the time elapsed since they shared a common ancestor by counting the differences.